rheactive/simple_3d_scene/README.md

 There also should be clear order of rendering, because otherwise we'll see far-away objects through the ones that are closer to us.

 The size of any object should be scaled according to the same formulas.
-Then, if a point is made to look like a ball of size $ d $, its visible size on screen $d_u $ is going to depend on the distance.
+Then, if a point is made to look like a ball of size $d$, its visible size on screen $d_u$ is going to depend on the distance.

 $$ d = 2 \sqrt{x^2 + y^2} \sin \frac{\Delta \phi}{2} $$